Revascularization in patients with stable coronary artery disease: Coronary artery bypass graft surgery versus percutaneous coronary intervention

 This topic will present our approach to choosing between percutaneous coronary intervention (PCI) with stenting and coronary artery bypass graft surgery (CABG), the two principal options for revascularization.
 The recommended approach to choosing between CABG and PCI in patients with stable one, two, and three vessel disease who are candidates for intervention and who have an ejection fraction greater than about 35 to 40 percent will be reviewed here.
 Patients with ischemic cardiomyopathy, and who typically have a left ventricular ejection fraction ≤35 to 40 percent, are discussed separately.
-(See "Diagnosis and management of ischemic cardiomyopathy", section on 'PCI and comparison to CABG'.)
+(See "Ischemic cardiomyopathy: Treatment and prognosis", section on 'PCI versus surgical revascularization'.)

 The approach to revascularization in patients with left main disease, acute coronary syndromes, or diabetes is discussed in separate topic reviews.
 (See "Management of left main coronary artery disease" and "Acute ST elevation myocardial infarction: Selecting a reperfusion strategy" and "Coronary angiography and revascularization for unstable angina or non-ST elevation acute myocardial infarction" and "Coronary artery revascularization in patients with diabetes mellitus and multivessel coronary artery disease".)